 Michelin Defender LTX M/S

-Replacing a top-rated tire like the original Michelin M/S2 is no easy task, but the new Michelin Defender LTX M/S has not only managed to equal the performance of its predecessor, but it has exceeded it.
-Dry/wet/winter traction, handling, ride comfort and treadwear are simply among the best in class.
+Replacing a top-rated tire like the original Michelin M/S2 is no easy task, but the new Michelin Defender LTX M/S has not only managed to equal the performance of its predecessor, but exceed it.
+Dry/wet/winter traction, handling, ride comfort, and treadwear are simply among the best in class.

 Pirelli Scorpion Verde All Season Plus

 The newer Pirelli Scorpion All Season Plus delivers solid dry and wet traction along with refined road manners that make it one of the better SUV/crossover highway tires available today.
 Pirelli has managed to up the grip in winter weather conditions, as well as put a little extra comfort in the ride.
 Overall this updated model is on the same level as the Continental LX20.

 The second generation Destination LE 2 manages to do what many follow up models do not, and that is provide even better performance than their predecessor.
 Firestone has managed to not only pull it off, but the LE2 is among the best of any other brands as well.
 With its solid traction and quiet road manners, this tire is one of the best in class.

 Delivering a smooth, comfortable ride as well as excellent traction on dry and wet streets, the Alenza Plus builds on an already solid foundation left by the original Alenza.
 There is little in the way of road noise, and this tire also provides very good handling.
 Bridgestone has also bumped up the warranty to an outstanding 80,000 miles.